I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfusb/nf-wudfusb-iwdfusbinterface-getnumendpoints.md

 <b>GetNumEndPoints</b> returns the number of endpoints on the USB interface.

-<b>GetNumEndPoints</b> returns the number of endpoints on the USB interface.

-<b>GetNumEndPoints</b> returns the number of endpoints on the USB interface.

 ## Remarks

 The <b>GetNumEndPoints</b> method is provided for convenience because a UMDF driver can obtain the number of endpoints from the <b>bNumEndpoints</b> member of the <a href="..\usbspec\ns-usbspec-_usb_interface_descriptor.md">USB_INTERFACE_DESCRIPTOR</a> structure that the driver retrieves when it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560320">IWDFUsbInterface::GetInterfaceDescriptor</a> method.

-The following code example retrieves the number of pipes on a USB interface and then retrieves particular types of pipes.

 ## Requirements
 | &nbsp; | &nbsp; |